Selen101001101/StickerSmash/README.md

 React Native uses the same color format as the web.
 It supports [hex] [triplets] (this is what #fff is), [rgba], [hsl], and [named] [colors], such as [red], [green], [blue], [peru], and [papayawhip].
 For more information, see [Colors in React Native](https://reactnative.dev/docs/colors).

-# TUTORIAL : Add navigation
+# Chap 2 .
+Add navigation

 Expo Router is a file-based routing framework for React Native and web apps.
 It manages navigation between screens and uses the same components across multiple platforms.
 To get started, we need to know about the following conventions: